 Support stockings, non-steroidal anti-inflammatory drugs, ice compression are supportive treatments

-Fluid aspiration and steroid instillation may be tried but recurrence is comon.
+Fluid aspiration and steroid instillation may be tried but recurrence is common.

 If a cyst is very large or painful and/or other treatments have not worked.
 Surgery may be carried out to treat an underlying problem at the same time – for example, repairing a meniscal tear.

-Observation should be carried in children for a period as Baker cyst is known to regress in children.
+Observation should be carried out on children for a period as Baker cyst is known to regress in children.

 Get more stuff on Musculoskeltal Health

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.